Financial-Times/origami/MIGRATION.md

 ## Migration Guide

+### Migrating from v2 to v3

+All [o-syntax-highlight colour usecases](https://github.com/Financial-Times/o-syntax-highlight/blob/v2.1.0/src/scss/colors.scss) have been removed.
+Ensure your project build is not using these colours by checking for build errors.
+If so replace with an [o-colors](https://registry.origami.ft.com/components/o-colors) colour.

 ### Migrating from v1 to v2

 This major introduces the primary mixin, and enables branding for 'master' and 'internal' brands.